 There are many variations of silicone used in beauty and personal care products.
 While some are non-cyclic silicones, which are good, some are cyclic silicones, which are bad.
 Silicones are used to give your hair the slip and shine that your curls and coils love, but the bad ones like cyclic can cause breakouts and seal the hair shaft completely to prevent moisture from getting into your hair.

-Phthalate is one of the most commonly used chemicals found in a variety of products, including shampoo products.
+Phthalate is a harmful ingredient and also one of the most commonly used toxic chemicals in a variety of products, including shampoo products.
 It’s used to soften and help the shampoo formula absorb better.
 Phthalate is also used to maintain the fragrance in shampoos.
 You should avoid this in your products because it is linked to reproductive cancers and miscarriages in pregnant people and allergies, premature puberty, and eczema in infants and adolescents.3

 This antibacterial chemical used in shampoos should be avoided due to its negative effects on your skin and overall health.